 In deciding those issues the Court has to investigate the “common intention” of the parties.
 Is it an express one; where there has been actual discussion between the parties, or if it can be inferred from the whole course of dealings between the parties in relation to the property.

 Verbal Cohabitee Arrangements

 Such promises might never have been written down and only agreed verbally, so the Judge would have to hear evidence of what both people can recall of the circumstances at the time - possibly years after the event - and it’s unlikely to be something both people agree about.
 If the promises were not explicit, written down, or obvious, the Judge will have to try to infer an agreement and ascertain how the parties arranged their lives as a consequence based purely on their verbal evidence and recollections.

 If the relationship then also involves children, claims can be made to provide the children with a home which can override the legal ownership arguments.

 How a Cohabitee Agreement can help

-“The answer is to enter into the arrangement properly and take it very seriously,” explains Hannah.
+“The answer is to enter into the arrangement properly and take it very seriously,” explains Sam.
 “Take legal advice about what you are trying to achieve, decide on the best way the property should be owned and the consequences.
 Make sure that both people fully understand what they are agreeing to and what they can expect should, heaven forbid, the relationship breakdown at some point.
 Get an agreement drawn up properly and arrange to review it, say every 5 years, just to keep it relevant.
 Owning property together is a serious business, so it’s important that people take it seriously.”